sahwar/Pixelka/README.md

 2. It should be written in C/C++/Python and using GTK+/Qt, so that it's multi-platform.

+3. It should have all the standard tools for pixel-art creation/editing, like custom pixel brushes, zooming, a grid, a 256-color palette, adding/editing/deleting multiple frames for GIF animations, transparency, layers, color selection, etc.

+4. It should be easy to use.

-3. It should use source code from the following projects (these may change as the project progresses):
+5. It should use source code from the following projects (these may change as the project progresses):

 * <a href="http://www.gimp.org/">GIMP</a> - GNU GPL v3
 * <a href="https://launchpad.net/gnome-paint">Gnome-Paint</a> - GNU GPL v3